 Government proposals to tackle puppy smuggling by increasing the age puppies can be imported to the UK are causing concern for international dog rescues.

-But there are concerns about the effects the new proposals will have on international rescues.
-Jackie Mackenzie, a volunteer with D.O.G Rescue Cyprus, said:
+Jackie Mackenzie, a volunteer with D.O.G (Dali Organised Group) Rescue Cyprus, said:

 “This proposal has been devised to stop pet smuggling, but it will have a massive and detrimental impact on genuine rescue organisations.
 As a result, the rescued puppies in their care, if they are lucky to live, will have to spend the first six months of their lives in cages or kennels.”